-Dive into this dark, dense, rich and moist Double Chocolate Cake that is covered with creamy smooth Old Fashion Chocolate Fudge Frosting.
+Dive into this dark, dense, rich, and moist Double Chocolate Cake that is covered with creamy smooth Old Fashion Chocolate Fudge Frosting.
 The first bite will take you back to when the simple things in life made you grin from ear to ear.
-This “show stopping” decadent dessert is for any day of the week.
-You don’t need a special occasion to treat your friends, family or yourself to a big slice of Double Chocolate Cake and a big glass of ice cold milk.
+This “show-stopping” decadent dessert is for any day of the week.
+You don’t need a special occasion to treat your friends, family, or yourself to a big slice of Double Chocolate Cake and a big glass of ice-cold milk.

-“Cooking with my family connects the past, present and future.
+“Cooking with my family connects the past, present, and future.
 This cookbook is dedicated to my family and friends.
-They have blessed me with a lifetime of love, joy and recipes filled with memories” ~ Aunt Carol Jean Knight
+They have blessed me with a lifetime of love, joy, and recipes filled with memories” ~ Aunt Carol Jean Knight

 I love finding older recipes that use ingredients that are commonly found in the traditional larders of the past.
 Ingredients like butter, all-purpose flour, Hershey’s Cocoa Powder, sour milk (buttermilk), eggs, baking soda, and granulated sugar.
 These ingredients were economical to purchase in bulk and they would keep for an extended period of time.
 No need to purchase special ingredients like Cake Flour or Powder Sugar.
-Because people kept these ingredients on hand they could quickly be combined in one bowl or saucepan to create a delicious treat for dessert, unexpected guest or for that special occasion.
+Because people kept these ingredients on hand they could quickly be combined in one bowl or saucepan to create a delicious treat for dessert, unexpected guest, or for that special occasion.

 “Everyone looked forward to my dad’s oldest sister’s “baked goods.”
 Aunt Irene was famous at church bake sales for her Peanut Squares.
 For her nieces and nephew, she baked Cowboy Cookies.
-And for family reunions, she baked her “show stopping” Red Devil’s Food Cake. ~ Aunt Carol Jean Knight
+And for family reunions, she baked her “show-stopping” Red Devil’s Food Cake. ~ Aunt Carol Jean Knight

 It was the simplicity of the recipe for the Red Devil’s Food Cake and the frosting that intrigued me.
 I could tell by reading the cake recipe it would not be extremely sweet.
 The recipe called for blending the natural cocoa powder (Hershey’s Cocoa Powder) and baking soda with warm water.
-This reduces the acidic nature of the cocoa powder, tames the flavor of the baking soda and also releases the excess CO2 from the cocoa powder before being blended with the other ingredient and baked.
+This reduces the acidic nature of the cocoa powder, tames the flavor of the baking soda, and also releases the excess CO2 from the cocoa powder before being blended with the other ingredient and baked.

 The recipe and cooking process for the Chocolate Fudge Frosting is really special.
 It is an Old Fashion Cooked Frosting which uses Granulated Sugar rather than Icing Sugar/Powder Sugar to sweeten it.
-The end result is a frosting that is thick, smooth and creamy in texture.
+The end result is a frosting that is thick, smooth, and creamy in texture.
 A cross between dense chocolate pudding and fudge.
 I don’t know why this style of frosting fell out of favor for powdered sugar frostings, but I’m here to say this type of frosting is much better.

 Playing with my food: I made the recipes as they were written by Aunt Irene and it produced a really delicious cake and creamy frosting but I wanted more chocolate flavor in both recipes.
-Through multiple test batches I found the keys to the best flavor and texture for each recipe.
-For the cake batter I added more cocoa powder, increased the butter and buttermilk, decreased the flour and added 5 oz.
+Through multiple test batches, I found the keys to the best flavor and texture for each recipe.
+For the cake batter, I added more cocoa powder, increased the butter and buttermilk, decreased the flour, and added 5 oz.
 (141 g.) finely chopped 70% chocolate making it a Double Chocolate Cake.
-The cooked frosting saw an increase of ingredients across the board for added flavor with extra addition of cocoa powder and increase of butter from 2 Tablespoons to 1-½ cups for creaminess and richness and finally, the addition of sea salt to balance the sweetness and to bring out the chocolate flavor.
+The cooked frosting saw an increase of ingredients across the board for added flavor with the extra addition of cocoa powder and an increase of butter from 2 Tablespoons to 1-½ cups for creaminess and richness and finally, the addition of sea salt to balance the sweetness and to bring out the chocolate flavor.

 The full instructional video for Double Chocolate Cake with Old Fashion Chocolate Fudge Frosting is at the bottom of this blog post.
 Follow this link to “LIKE” and “SUBSCRIBE” to my YouTube Channel “Just One Bite, Please?”